Guardians of the Galaxy: The Telltale Series: Audio

-The game is based on the Marvel Comic series and the recent film with an exclusive storyline.
+The game is based on the Marvel Comics series and the recent film with an exclusive storyline.
 It has a different set of voice actors from the film.
 The cast includes Scott Porter as Star-Lord, Emily O'Brien as Gamora, Nolan North as Rocket Raccoon, Brandon Paul Eells as Drax the Destroyer, and Adam Harrington as Groot.

 Plot

-On the outskirts of an abandoned planet, the Guardians of the Galaxy, led by Peter Quill/Star-Lord (Scott Porter), receive a call from the Nova Corps asking for assistance in defeating Thanos (Jake Hart).
+On the outskirts of an abandoned planet, the Guardians of the Galaxy, led by Peter Quill / Star-Lord (Scott Porter), receive a call from the Nova Corps asking for assistance in defeating Thanos (Jake Hart).
 They arrive at a Kree outpost where they find Thanos in the lower section of the building, the Nova Corps having been killed.
-Thanos discovers an artifact called the Eternity Forge and claims it for his own.
+Thanos discovers an artifact called the Eternity Forge and claims it as his own.
 The Guardians engage him in battle, ending with Peter killing him with a weapon created by Rocket (Nolan North).
 The Guardians celebrate at Knowhere, where several members of the team consider leaving.

 The next morning, they wake up to find that they are in debt of a large bar tab, causing Peter to sell Thanos' body to either the Collector or the Nova Corps.
 Peter also considers handing over the Eternity Forge, but retains it after witnessing a flashback with his mother Meredith (Courtenay Taylor).
 After handing the body over, the Guardians are attacked by Kree forces led by Hala the Accuser (Faye Kingslee), who steals the Eternity Forge.
 Peter chases after her with either Drax (Brandon Paul Elis) or Gamora (Emily O'Brien) and learns that Hala intends to resurrect the bodies of thousands of Kree soldiers, including her son Bal-Dinn (Johnny Yong Bosch).
 Peter dies after being mortally wounded by Hala, only to be brought back to life by the Forge.

 The Guardians seek the help of Yondu (Mark Barbolak), a former space-pirate who raised Peter after his mother's death, to repair the ship.
 Holding the Forge together, Peter and Yondu share a vision where Meredith tells Peter to find her whilst Ancient Kree appears on the Forge.
 While repairing the ship, Gamora suggests finding her adopted sister Nebula (Ashly Burch), who has knowledge on Ancient Kree and is currently attacking the chosen seller for Thanos' body.
 However, Rocket, now knowing about the Forge's resurrection powers, asks Peter to travel to Halfworld and resurrect his deceased friend, Lylla (Fryda Wolff).
 Regardless of Peter's choice, the group capture Nebula and discover they cannot resurrect Lylla.